Integrated library system

 is an enterprise resource planning system for a library, used to track items owned, orders made, bills paid, and patrons who have borrowed.

-An ILS usually is constituted of a relational database, software to interact with that database, and two graphical user interfaces (one for patrons, one for staff).
+An ILS is usually made up of a relational database, software to interact with that database, and two graphical user interfaces (one for patrons, one for staff).
 Most ILSes separate software functions into discrete programs called modules, each of them integrated with a unified interface.
 Examples of modules might include: